How to See the Art of Pompeii at the National Archaeological Museum in Naples

 Conclusion

-In this post, I’ve just scratched the surface of the MANN collection.
-I recommend you make time in your itinerary to visit MANN, preferably as I said earlier, before you visit Pompeii.
-In fact, if I had to choose between visiting Pompeii and visiting MANN, I’d choose MANN.
+In this post, I’ve just scratched the surface of the collection at the National Archaeological Museum.
+I recommend you make time in your itinerary to visit, preferably as I said earlier, before you visit Pompeii.
+In fact, if I had to choose between visiting Pompeii and visiting the museum, I’d choose the museum.
 Yes, I know that the ruins are way more famous–and they are pretty impressive.
 However, they truly are mobbed with visitors.

-Have you visited the National Archaelogical Museum in Naples?
+Have you visited the National Archaeological Museum in Naples?
 What were some of your favorites?
 Share in the comments below.